-India and Denmark have decided to establish the Green Strategic Partnership to collaborate for green solutions to developmental challenges.
+India and Denmark have decided to establish the Green Strategic Partnership to collaborate for environment-friendly solutions to developmental challenges.
 This was done as part of the virtual bilateral summit between Indian Prime Minister Narendra Modi and Denmark premier Mette Frederiksen on 28th September 2020.

-India has strategic partnerships with around 30 countries like Russia, the USA, UK, China, France, UAE, etc. The general terms include “Global Strategic Partnership”, “Comprehensive Strategic Partnership”, etc,
+India has strategic partnerships with around 30 countries like Russia, the USA, the UK, China, France, UAE, etc. The general terms include “Global Strategic Partnership”, “Comprehensive Strategic Partnership”, etc,

 The “Green Strategic partnership” is itself unique and one of its kind.